geodes-sms/devsrl/README.md

+Source code and replication package for the paper *I. David, and E. Syriani.
+“DEVS Model Construction as a Reinforcement Learning Problem“.
+In: 2022 Annual Modeling and Simulation Conference (ANNSIM).
+IEEE.
+2022*.

 ## Requirements
 * Install PythonPDEVS as desrcibed on its [official page](https://msdl.uantwerpen.be/documentation/PythonPDEVS/installation.html).
 * Install required Python libraries: ```pip install -r requirements.txt```.